-The A's right-handed reliever was activated off the 10-day injured list Wednesday afternoon, and will return to the closer's role despite some pre-shoulder ailment struggles and Liam Hendriks' lights-out performance in his stead.
+The Athletics right-handed reliever was activated off the 10-day injured list Wednesday afternoon, and will return to the closer's role despite some pre-shoulder ailment struggles and Liam Hendriks' lights-out performance in his stead.

-Oakland skipper Bob Melvin made that point clear before Wednesday's game against the Minnesota Twins.
+Athletics skipper made that point clear before Wednesday's game against the Minnesota Twins.

 The ninth inning still belongs to Treinen.
 Well, soon enough.

 "We'll give him one soft landing before we get him back doing what he's normally doing," Melvin said.
 "And congrats to Liam (on winning relief pitcher of the month).
 That's quite a feather.
 He's come a long way, not only from last year but from this year, where he started out to where he is now.
 It's a credit to him for the hard work.
 It takes serious conviction, what he's doing."

 Hendriks has been doing everything right lately.
 He was named the AL reliever of the month earlier Wednesday, after posting a 0.60 ERA and 22 strikeouts over 15 innings in June, with two saves filling in for Treinen.

 That excellence prompted questions about the closer's role, as much or more than anything else.

 Melvin was crystal clear why he isn't moving Treinen out of the ninth.

 "He has had a pretty good body of work for us," Melvin said of a closer with 67 saves over two-plus seasons with Oakland.
 "We want to make sure he's healthy and he gets out there.
 You can do all the minor-league rehabbing you want.
 It's different when you get to the big-league level, so we want to get him at least a game under his belt where he feels comfortable."

 Treinen made one rehab appearance with Las Vegas, allowing three runs on four hits on Monday night.